Net Worth Calculator

 The first method is to increase your assets.

 There are a few ways to do this.
-In the short term, your assets will increase with each paycheck, assuming you are currently making more than you are spending on a monthly basis.
-Increasing your income is your best method to increase your net worth.
+In the short-term, your assets will increase with each paycheck, assuming you are currently making more than you are spending on a monthly basis.
+Increasing your income gives you the best opportunity is your best method to increase your net worth.